EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 #### Automated testing

-Automated testing involves using tools or scripts to execute test cases automatically.
+Automated testing involves using tools or scripts to execute test cases.
+They can be further automated by using automated testing tools and frameworks (e.g., JUnit, pytest, Selenium) to run tests frequently and consistently.

 There are three main types of automated tests: